rectorphp/rector/docs/how_to_add_test_for_rector_rule.md

 ```

 - The closing `?>` is there for slightly better PHPStorm.
-- The PSR-4 namespace is there to make each class unique, because the test classes are loaded to analysis by reflection and must be unique
+- The PSR-4 namespace is there to make each class unique because the test classes are loaded to an analysis by reflection and must be unique
 - The file name conventions => class is `add_final.php.inc` => `AddFinal` class

 Run PHPUnit with the test file to confirm: